nk38104/TicTacToe/README.md

 # TicTacToe

 This is a simple Tic Tac Toe game created in C++.
 I wanted to take a beginner project and play a little bit more with C++ and learn a bit more about Forms.
-Just to get a hint about how things work with them.
+Just to get a hint about how they work.

 Game screen: